-Ph.D. students in the CM and Neuro programs are guaranteed 12 months a year of stipend support and tuition for 5 years provided they make satisfactory progress towards their degree and remain in good academic standing.
-EBE and Marine Biology students are guaranteed tuition and 10 months per year of stipend support provided they remain in good academic standing and make satisfactory progress towards their degree.
-Most EBE and Marine Biology students are supported 12 months of the year.
+Ph.D. students are guaranteed 12 months a year of stipend support and tuition for 5 years provided they make satisfactory progress towards their degree and remain in good academic standing.
 In an extremely rare case, a student failing to meet these requirements and at risk of losing funding will be notified well in advance.

 Ph.D. students are encouraged to apply for fellowships and grants at funding agencies.
-All domestic first-year students apply for NSF Graduate Research Fellowships in the Fall semester.
+All eligible students should apply for NSF Graduate Research Fellowships in the Fall semester of their first or second year.